vintagegamingsystems/zabbix-agent-Puppet-Module/README.md

 zabbix-agent-Puppet-Module
 ==========================
 #
-# The the Readme is still a work in progress.
+# The the README file is still a work in progress.
 #
 # authConf Directory
 #